tl;dr : A quick and dirty bio Executive summary for those in a hurry

 Not counting my ever growing "ideas file," scraps and snippets of projects I've stopped pursuing for various reasons, and work that's too much in the early stages to be ready even for this not-quite-prime-time slot, here are some projects that are nearing completion:

 • Complexity and privacy: This paper began as a thought experiment.
 Since complex social systems are made up of numerous densely interconnected actors, whose relationships produce emergent nonlinear patterns, what are the implications of such a system for privacy?
 That question led me down the path of exploring issues of identity and self-representation, in particular the different kinds of strategies people choose to adopt in a complex system for managing their multiple privacies.
-I presented an early draft of this project at the last conference of the Association of Internet Researchers in Seattle, where I had some great discussions and got some excellent feedback.
+I presented an early draft of this project at the conference of the Association of Internet Researchers in Seattle, where I had some great discussions and got some excellent feedback.
+I've since come across some additional case studies and research that have led me down some fascinating new paths, so the paper is being reworked for submission.

-• Crisis Epidemiology: The biggest project I've been working on for the last couple of years involves developing a model of crisis epidemiology, which studies the emergence and diffusion of crises and crisis positions.
+• Crisis Epidemiology: This is a theoretical project I've been working on for a while now.
+It involves developing a model of crisis epidemiology, which studies the emergence and diffusion of crises and crisis positions.
 This model pairs epidemiological concepts and methods with the broader theoretical framework of complexity.
 Both fields prioritize the historical evolution of the system; the contextual factors of the system at a specific moment in time, such as a crisis; and the patterns of relationships that emerge among actors in the system.
 They also both acknowledge the myriad identities, roles, and causal factors that interact to produce a crisis situation and influence its contagion patterns.

 Exploration & ApplicationI learn a lot by getting my hands dirty